 👥 How common is it?

-Soy allergy is a common allergy found in children and most people will grow out of this by adulthood however some people do not.
+Soy allergy is a common allergy found in children, and while most people will grow out of this by adulthood, some people do not.
 Typically this allergy will start in infancy.
 Symptom onset ranges from a few minutes to a few hours after consuming the allergen.

 🌱 What is soy?

 Soy, also known as soya, is the product of soybeans, a legume that is widely grown and used for its high protein content and high versatility in foods.

 An allergic reaction to soy can bring on many symptoms.
 These include hives or a skin rash; nausea, stomach cramps, vomiting and/or diarrhoea; stuffy or runny nose, headaches, and asthma.